shonibarej/ai-organisational-policy-assistant/README.md

 ---

 ## Notes
-- The vector database must be built before running the app
+- The vector database is built automatically on first run
 - Rebuild the database if policy documents are updated

 ---